 Dr. Serena Butler-Johnson- Licensed Psychologist

-In her clinical approach, Dr. Butler-Johnson believes that clients empower themselves by using therapy to develop insight, better understand and modify dysfunctional patterns, and to ultimately discover more rewarding ways of living and relating to others.
+In her clinical approach, Dr. Butler-Johnson believes that clients empower themselves by using therapy to develop insight, better understand and modify dysfunctional patterns, and to ultimately discover more rewarding ways of living.
 Dr. Butler-Johnson emphasizes the importance of the therapeutic relationship in promoting growth, change, and healing.

 Ms. Shawnda Sanford - Administrative Assistant

 Ms. Sanford is the Staff Assistant of the Counseling and Career Development Center.
 She has worked with TRIO and College Preparatory Programs for the past ten years here at UDC.
 Ms. Sanford is working on her Bachelor's degree at the University.
 "I am excited about working in the Counseling and Career Development